Inkering/printnoser/index.md

 in libraries or maker spaces are often in the position of needing to take care of many 3d printers, or many different types of machines at once.
-Additionally, in these situations many different people, some of whom not very familiar with the process, use such publicly available devices to manufacture designs.
+Additionally, in these situations many different people, some of whom not very familiar with the process, use such publicly available devices to manufacture parts.
+This can lead to reduced printer reliability, which we aim to fix.

 ## How it works